SAP/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

 ## Debugging Output

 By default the CLI suppresses the verbose output of the different Terraform commands.
 However, they might be quite useful, when it comes to analyzing issues.
-For that you can add the `--verbose` flag to any command of the CLI, which will result in the full output of any `cmd.exec()` execution supressing any "UI candy" like spinners.
+For that you can add the `--verbose` flag to any command of the CLI, which will result in the full output of any `cmd.exec()` execution suppressing any "UI candy" like spinners.

 ## Debug the CLI